Welcome to the ultimate survival guide to traveling in Costa Rica!

 The places that rain the most

-Anywhere high up in the mountains rains a lot.
-This includes Monteverde, Poas, Bijagua, San Isidro de Perez Zeledon, Nuevo Arenal, anywhere in high elevation.
-We visited Monteverde and Poas in November and it poured for a whole day.
-We’ve also visited in August where it didn’t rain but was really cloudy.
+Anywhere high up in the mountains and trpical rainforest rains a lot.
+This includes Monteverde, Poas, Bijagua, San Isidro de Perez Zeledon, Nuevo Arenal, La Fortuna, Costa Ballena and Osa Peninsula.
 The Central Valley rains quite a bit during August – December and it can flood in some areas.

 The South Pacific is also much more humid and it can rain even in the dry season.
 We visited Dominical in February where it poured for a week!

-Days are usually sunny in the morning and rains in the late afternoon and at night.
-Only in the very rainy months like October and November that it may rain all day, but even that is not very common.
+During rainy season, days are usually sunny in the morning and rains in the late afternoon and at night.
+Only in the very rainy months like October and November that it may rain all day if there is a tropical wave or tropical storm.

 Mosquitoes